eiximenis/packer-merge/README.md

 # packer-merge

-A template mergert for Packer to allow easy creation of templates based on a initial set of "partial" templates.
+A template merger for [Packer](https://www.packer.io/) to allow easy creation of templates based on a initial set of "partial" templates.

 Very strong WIP by now, current version is very limited and without any warranty.
 Clone or fork at your own risk :)

 Any idea is appreciated, so feel free to open issues to submit your ideas.

 ##Current usage

 Very basic.
 Accepts two parameters:

     -i:template.json,template2.json,...,templateN.json -> Files to combine